RowanCumm/IMD3901_A3/readme.txt

 The 'puppeteer' player controls the 'puppet' player through the use of the 4 directional buttons and changes the little floating cube that follows the player using the three buttons on the ground.
 The puppet player can look around and click but cannot move.

-Uh websockets was an interesting challenge, for the most part it seemed to work well and then it had some interesting problems.
-A different issue I had appear was that a ball was not registering as blue and was saying its colour was in fact red.
-This really stopped me in my tracks and ended up not allowing me to finish what I intended to accomplish.
-It did seem to be a nice tool to use and certainly I will take it into consideration for the term project but I'm going to need to figure out what I'm doing wrong with those colours in the future!
+The cube floating will also display the amount of orbs the player has collected and keep track during the game.

+The player can only collect orbs that share the same colour as their floating orb so they must have the other player change to their correct colour.
+Said player can notify the other player that a change is needed by clicking on the floating cube.
+This changes the colour on the controller's side to visually show this need.

+Once the player reaches the end of the hallway, they can either choose to let both players win the game or just they themselves.
+Once chosen, a text box will appear with their selected choice and they cannot select the other choice given.

+This was actually quite fun once I learned and understood what I needed to do.
+Previously I had a little trouble with websockets and understanding how they worked/needed to be used but after getting past that hurdle, it was easy to get the idea I wanted to express coded.
+Wish I hadn't needed to ask for extra time but I'm glad I did.
+This is a much better result than the initial submission!

 https://github.com/RowanCumm/IMD3901_A3